libexpat/libexpat.github.io/content/pages/hashtables.md

         }
         memset(table->v, 0, tsize);

 Having decided we need a new table, we create it.
-As the comment says, our table size is always a power of two, for general convenience later on.
+As the comment in the code says, our table size is always a power of two for general convenience later on.
 To help with that, as well as keeping the number of entries in the `size` field, we keep the power of two in the `power` field and take some pains to ensure that `table->size` is always the same as `(size_t)1 << table->power`.
 We start off with 64 (2<sup>6</sup>) entries, enough for a modest-sized table that will fit small parses without wasting too much memory.

 We then allocate enough memory for `size` pointers to `NAMED` structures using the memory allocation functions held in the table,